 The traffic in Kathmandu is one of the most hectic in Asia.
 It’s a real show.
 Not a single traffic light in the entire city.
 Just an inferno of cars, motorbikes, minivans, bicycles, tuk-tuks, rickshaws, songthaews…you get the idea.
 The dust from the gravel road rose like smoke into the air as we zig-zagged our way through the narrow streets.

 I closed the car window as people started to crowd around the car.
 What was going on?
 It was the Shivaratri festival, a Hindu tradition celebrated once a year with an introspective focus.
 That is, meditation, harmony and…temple parties.
 And probably some marijuana smoking to judge from the sweet smell that flowed into the car every time we stopped.

-Exploring Kathmandu is overpowering.
+Exploring Kathmandu is overwhelming.
 You never know what to find behind the next corner.
 And you get surprised every time you stick your head into one of the many artisan shops.
 A myriad of street vendors sell you everything from rusty sewing machines to pink lotus flowers.
 You’ll get personal with people without even trying.
 And the street fashion is a mix of traditional indian clothing and a Brunello Cucinelli fall-winter collection.

 Durbar Square is the cultural heart of Kathmandu and as close to a “downtown” area you can get.
 “Durbar”, meaning palace, was the place were kings were crowned.
 Today, it’s the meeting place for young locals and Himalaya trekkers who want a slice of the UNESCO world heritage sites of Nepal before they head to the mountains.
 But the most spectacular site in Kathmandu is found somewhere else.